The Long Island serial killer's dump site

 Asian Male LISK

-On April 4th, 2011, police discovered the remains of an unidentified Asian male.
-He was found just 750 yards east of the Gilgo Four.
+On April 4th, 2011, a police recovery team discovered the skeletal remains of an unidentified Asian male at a site that was roughly 750 yards east of the Gilgo Four.

 Jessica Taylor